nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 Select which Service Type you would like, and follow the appropriate steps below.
 Do not use both the LoadBalancer and NodePort Service files at the same time.

-Instead, use the `loadbalancer-cluster1.yaml` or `nodeport-cluster1.yaml` manifest file that is provided here with this Solution.
+Use the `loadbalancer-cluster1.yaml` or `nodeport-cluster1.yaml` manifest file that is provided here with this Solution.
 The "ports name" in the manifests `MUST` be in the correct format for this Solution to work correctly.
 >**`The port name is the mapping from NodePorts to the LB Server's upstream blocks.`**  The port names are intentionally changed to avoid conflicts with other NodePort definitions.

 <br/>

 ### If you want to run a Service Type LoadBalancer

-- Review the `loadbalancer-cluster1.yaml` file:
+1. Review the `loadbalancer-cluster1.yaml` file:

 ```yaml
 # NKL LoadBalancer Service file